battre/autocomplete-attribute-explainer/README.md

 * **Blank slate for autocomplete="off"**: The autocomplete spec contains the `off` keyword which is set on many websites where one would not expect it.
-  Some browsers (e.g. Google Chrome) decided to ignore `autocomplete="off"` because the autofill feature would feel broken from a user's specective.
+  Some browsers (e.g. Google Chrome) decided to ignore `autocomplete="off"` because the autofill feature would feel broken from a user's perspective.
   There are probably a series of reasons to block autocomplete:
   * The website never requests autofill because it is unlikely that the user enters their personal information.
 E.g. if the user is working in a call center and enters customer's data.